tamton-aquib/veldora/README.md

 - [ ] Code cleaning.
 - [ ] Add support for other filetypes like rar.
 - [ ] Extraction for pdf function.
+- [ ] hash mode breaking for zip and pdf.